kubeshop/tracetest/examples/tracetest-lightstep-otel-demo/README.md

 tracetest configure --endpoint http://localhost:11633 --analytics
 ```

-Once configure, you can run a test against the Tracetest instance via the terminal.
+Once configured, you can run a test against the Tracetest instance via the terminal.

 Check out the `./tracetest/e2e/http-test.yaml` file.